rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 #### unique-key

-If a non-pk-column or a combination of several columns is unique, use the `<unique-key>` identity and list the key components in a comma-separated list in a 'columns' attribute:
+If a non-pk-column or a combination of several columns is unique, use the `<unique-key>` identity and list the key components in a comma-separated list in a `columns` attribute:

 ```xml